 4. Super Simple Felt Basket With Patches

 Are you hosting an Easter party or an Easter egg hunt this year?
 If yes, this super simple felt basket DIY would be a fun project for you and the kids.
 Kids can decorate their own basket with patches and then take it out for the Easter egg hunt.

 This super simple Easter basket is made out of creamy white wool felt with lively stitching around its rim.
 The simple basket is beautiful enough, but you’ll be amazed at how perfect it will look if you add some patches to it to make it more attractive, lively, and fun.
 Click here for instructions on how to make this super simple felt Easter basket.

 Here are our suggested patches to make this basket more attractive and fun.

 5. Easter Patched Baby Onesie

-Baby clothes can be quite expensive, especially if they are custom-designed for any events.
+Baby clothes can be pretty expensive, especially if they are custom-designed for any event.
 If you don’t want to spend a lot of money on fully designed baby clothes for Easter that your baby will outgrow, you can make your own DIY Easter patched baby onesie.
 Try creating your own baby onesie using patches and iron-on letters.
 This DIY project couldn’t be easier, and you can customize it however you want.

 - Thin pressing cloth

 - Preheat your iron by turning it up to the highest heat and place the cloth on a hard, flat surface.

 - Choose the perfect spot for your patch.
 Try different layouts for you to see which is the better place to iron a patch on.

 - Place the patch on your chosen spot and cover it with a thin, pressing cloth.
 Place the iron downward for 20 to 45 seconds.
 Do not move the iron because this can shift the position of the patch.